-Every Little Detail on how to Make Creamy Potato Soup
+how to Make the Perfect Baked Potato Soup

-This delicious Loaded Potato Soup is filling, soul-warming, and tastes like a loaded baked potato in the form of a rich, creamy soup.
+This delicious Loaded Baked Potato Soup is filling, soul-warming, and tastes like a loaded baked potato in the form of a rich, creamy soup.
 This homemade potato soup recipe is easy, kid-friendly comfort food.
-Even the picky eaters will be begging for seconds!

 A pinnable image of a bowl of loaded baked potato soup topped with bacon, shredded cheddar cheese, and green onions as garnish.

 Fall has arrived, and our all-too-hot summer temperatures have finally begun to wane.
 Fall triggers the soup season in our house.
-My love of soups runs long and deep, and I look forward to fall each year so I can serve up our favorite soups and stews while the weather is cool enough to enjoy them.
+My love of soups runs long and deep, and I look forward to the autumn weather each year so I can serve up our favorite soups and stews while the weather is cool enough to enjoy them.

 This year, I’m jumping into soup season earlier than usual with this delicious Loaded Baked Potato Soup.
 It’s filling and soul-warming and tastes like a loaded baked potato in the form of a delicious, creamy soup.